silasbw/editor2/README.md

 ### `editor(file, opts={})`

-Open file in an editor. `editor2` uses this ordering to select the
+Open file in an editor. `editor` uses this ordering to select the
 editor:

 1. `opts.editor`
 1. `process.env.VISUAL`
 1. `process.env.EDITOR`
 1. `notepad` on Windows, `vim` on all other operating systems

+If the editor exists with a non-zero exit code, `editor` throws an `Error` with `.code` set to the exit code.

+If a signal terminates the editor, `editor` throws an `Error` with `.signal` set to the signal.

 ## License